pim97/pokemoncenter.com-van-gogh-scraper/README.md

 ## Description

 PokemonCenter.com is the official online store for all things Pokémon!
-It's the ultimate destination for Pokémon enthusiasts, offering a wide range of products, from plush toys and trading cards to clothing and accessories. 🎉
+It's the ultimate destination for Pokémon enthusiasts, offering a wide range of products, from plush toys and trading cards to clothing and accessories. 🎉 Scrappey allows you to scrape Pokemoncenter.com

 Collect links to Pokémon Center's social media profiles for updates and news.